lalaithion/BinaryVisualization/README.md

   * 4 hours
 * 9. As a l33t h4x0r I'd like it to look sweet, like movie hacking, so I can look aw3s0m3!
   * 3 hours

+###Methodology
+*We will be using a combination of Agile and Waterfall methodologies *We will be using Trello to track our progress, at https://trello.com/b/1oGbTCzA/binaryvisualization